cryptic-node/crucible-ai/README.md

-# Grokenstein v0.0.4
+# Crucible AI v0.0.4

-Grokenstein v0.0.4 is a **governed model runtime** built on the v0.0.3 CLI scaffold.
+Crucible AI v0.0.4 is a **governed model runtime** multiple agent system built on the v0.0.3 CLI scaffold.
 It keeps the local-first command-line workflow, but replaces the placeholder echo loop with:

 - a model adapter layer